 Lavkesh Dwivedi

-Senior Engineering Leader · AI · Cloud · Distributed Systems · Global
+Senior Software Engineer · AI · Cloud · Leadership · Books · Travel

-I've led teams across medical imaging, fintech, telecom, federal government, and enterprise platforms.
-The domains are different but the problems underneath are always the same: how do you build systems that don't fall apart, and how do you build teams that don't burn out.
-I've been working on both of those my whole career.
+I've shipped across medical imaging, fintech, telecom, federal government, and enterprise platforms, and over time the domains start to feel more alike than different.
+What changes is the vocabulary; what stays the same is the underlying question, which is always some version of: how do you build systems that don't fall apart, and how do you build teams that don't burn out trying to keep them upright.
+I've been working on both of those problems my whole career, which is to say I'm still working on them.

-I care as much about how a team works as what it ships.
-Probably more.
-A team that communicates well and trusts each other will outperform a technically brilliant one that doesn't every single time.
-I've seen both sides of that.
-Blissful Bytes is where I share what I've picked up doing this work.
-No filler, no fluff.
-Just the stuff I actually had to figure out.
+I care as much about how a team works as what it ships, and honestly probably more, because a team that communicates well and trusts each other will outperform a technically brilliant one that doesn't, every single time and without exception that I've ever seen.
+I've sat on both sides of that, and there is no clever architecture or favourite tool that can substitute for a group of people who can disagree out loud and still ship together.
+Blissful Bytes is where I share what I've picked up doing this work, with no filler and no fluff, just the things I actually had to figure out the hard way.

-I also think most problems in software engineering are actually people problems wearing a technical disguise.
+I'd also argue, and I'd hold this position fairly strongly, that most problems in software engineering are people problems wearing a technical disguise.
 The architecture review that keeps getting pushed.
 The team that's slower than it should be.
-The system that nobody wants to touch.
-Usually you pull on those threads and find something human underneath.
-That's what makes this work interesting.
+The system that nobody wants to touch and that everyone politely talks around in meetings.
+If you pull on those threads honestly, you tend to find something human at the other end, which is part of what keeps this work interesting for me even now.

-Currently: building agentic AI systems and directing a next-gen enterprise commerce platform in the cloud.
+Currently: building agentic AI systems and engineering a next-gen enterprise commerce platform in the cloud.

 Background

-Then I co-founded an IT services company, which was a completely different education.
-Suddenly I wasn't just the engineer, I was also doing sales, managing cash flow, hiring, firing, and explaining to a client at 11pm why the deployment didn't go as planned.
-Ran it for about a year and a half.
-Learned more in that stretch than in most of the years before it.
+Then I co-founded an IT services company, which was a completely different education from being an employee, because suddenly I wasn't just the engineer in the room; I was also doing sales, managing cash flow, hiring and firing, and explaining to a client at 11pm on a Tuesday why the deployment hadn't gone the way I said it would.
+I ran that for about a year and a half, which doesn't sound like a long time on paper, but I learned more in that stretch about business, people, and what pressure does to a small team than I had in all the years before it combined.

-After that came energy management, then telecom, then healthcare, then fintech.
-Each domain pushed me into genuinely new territory.
-Healthcare taught me what reliability actually means when the system is sitting between a clinician and a patient.
-Telecom taught me distributed systems at scale.
-Fintech taught me that the blast radius of a bad deployment can be measured in millions.
-Each one raised the bar on what I expected from myself and from the teams I led.
+After that came energy management, then telecom, then healthcare, then fintech, and each domain pushed me into territory that was genuinely new rather than just a different paint colour on the same building.
+Healthcare taught me what reliability actually means when the system is sitting between a clinician and a patient with something on the line.
+Telecom taught me distributed systems at a scale that quietly humbles any prior intuition you thought you had.
+Fintech taught me that the blast radius of a bad deployment can be measured in millions, and that the people on the other end of those numbers are not abstractions.
+Each one raised the bar on what I expected from myself and from the teams I led, and most of them raised it more than once.

-One thing that's genuinely unusual about my background is the multi-cloud spread.
-Most engineers go deep on one cloud.
-I've shipped production systems across Azure, AWS, GCP, and PCF, not by accident but because the work demanded it.
-That breadth changes how you think about architecture.
-You stop treating any one platform as the obvious answer and start asking what actually fits the problem.
+One thing that's genuinely unusual about my background, and I don't say this to puff up the resume, is the multi-cloud spread.
+Most engineers go deep on one cloud and stay there, often for entirely good reasons, but I've ended up shipping production systems across Azure, AWS, GCP, and PCF, not because I wanted a bingo card but because the work itself kept asking for it.
+That breadth changes how you think about architecture; you stop treating any one platform as the obvious default and start asking, every time, what actually fits the problem and what you're trading off when you pick.

-I went from small-town UP to Hyderabad for grad school, then to the US.
-The arc from Orai to Dallas has had a lot of interesting stops.
-I've sat in rooms in every kind of organisation, from federal agencies to startup teams to large enterprises, and the one thing I keep noticing is that the technical problems are almost never the hardest part.
-I try to bring that perspective into how I build teams and how I approach problems.
+My personal arc has had a lot of interesting stops too, from small-town Uttar Pradesh to Hyderabad for grad school and then to the US, and across that arc I've sat in rooms in every kind of organisation, from tiny federal teams to scrappy startups to large enterprises with their own gravity.
+The one thing I keep noticing across all of them is that the technical problems are almost never the hardest part of the job, even when everyone in the room is convinced they are, and I try to bring that perspective into how I build teams and how I approach the problem at hand.

 Core Skills